 From reach-in refrigerators and freezers to chef bases, where you place your commercial refrigerator can have a major impact on the way it performs.

-- Placing a fridge too close to your range or cookline can cause it to run less efficiently.
-For refrigeration in your kitchen, it’s best to keep equipment in its zoned area to optimize efficiency.
+- Breathing room: Placing a fridge too close to your range or cookline can cause it to run less efficiently.
+Generally, refrigeration in your kitchen, should be kept in its zoned area to optimize efficiency.

-- Some commercial refrigerators are designed to be used outdoors and may carry a UL rating for that function.
+- Indoor or outdoor: Some commercial refrigerators are designed to be used outdoors and may carry a UL rating for that function.

-- Other fridges, like open-air merchandisers, may need to be placed in areas where the ambient temperature will not exceed a certain level.
+- Ambient temperature: Furthermore, other fridges, like open-air merchandisers, may need to be placed in areas where the ambient temperature will not exceed a certain level.

 Understanding your commercial refrigerator’s intended purpose and capabilities will prevent poor food quality, overworked refrigeration systems, and costly repairs down the line.

 The location of your commercial refrigerator’s compressor impacts a lot of things you may not realize.

 Above all, your compressor needs proper airflow to function properly and not burn out.

 If your fridge or freezer has a rear-mounted compressor, you will want to avoid placing it directly against a wall.
 Still, a good general rule is to allow around six inches of clearance for proper breathing.

 The most common compressor locations are top and bottom mounted.
 Each option has its own benefits and downfalls.